 The British television interviewer whose relaxed chair became the stage for the most revealing conversations with the world's biggest stars.

-Michael Parkinson invented a new kind of intimacy on British television.
-Starting as a newspaper journalist, he brought a reporter's curiosity and a Yorkshireman's straightforward charm to the talk show format.
-'Parkinson,' which debuted in 1971, was not about stunts or controversy; it was a conversation.
-He prepared meticulously, creating an environment where guests—from film legends like Orson Welles and Ingrid Bergman to rock stars and politicians—felt comfortable enough to drop their guard.
-His interviews with Billy Connolly broke a comedian to a national audience, while his legendary, tense exchange with a combative Helen Mirren became television history.
-For over 25 years across two runs, his show was a weekly masterclass in listening, where the quiet question often yielded the most dazzling answer.
-He was knighted not just for entertainment, but for elevating the art of the interview.
+Michael Parkinson hosted a talk show that debuted in 1971 and ran for over 25 years across two separate runs.
+Starting as a newspaper journalist, he brought a reporter's curiosity and a Yorkshireman's straightforward charm to the format.
+'Parkinson' was not about stunts or controversy; it was a conversation.
+He prepared meticulously, creating an environment where guests like Orson Welles, Ingrid Bergman, and Billy Connolly felt comfortable enough to drop their guard.
+His interview with Connolly broke the comedian to a national audience.
+His tense exchange with a combative Helen Mirren became television history.
+He was knighted for elevating the art of the interview.

 1928–1945